Skip to main content

 Key facts

-• Women who have not yet had these vaccinations are able to do so in their third trimester.
+• Vaccination against both influenza and whooping cough (pertussis) is recommended for all pregnant women, in each pregnancy.
+Women who have not yet had these vaccinations during their pregnancy are able to do so in their third trimester.

-Last updated on 25 April 2023.
+Last updated on 11 February 2025.

 What vaccines are recommended in my third trimester?

-Whooping cough
+Whooping cough (pertussis)

-When you are pregnant, it is strongly recommended that you get vaccinated against whooping cough (also known as ‘pertussis’).
+When you are pregnant, it is strongly recommended that you get vaccinated against whooping cough (also known as pertussis).
 Ideally you should have the vaccination between 20 and 32 weeks.
 This is when the vaccine provides the most effective protection for your baby.
-However, the vaccine can be delivered anytime from 20 weeks, up to delivery.3
+However, the vaccine can be delivered anytime from 20 weeks up to delivery.3

 The whooping cough vaccine will protect both your baby and you from this serious infectious disease.
-Studies indicate that nine out of ten babies under three months of age are protected against whooping cough if their mothers received the whooping cough vaccine during pregnancy.1,2
+Studies indicate that nine out of 10 babies under three months of age are protected against whooping cough if their mothers received the whooping cough vaccine during pregnancy.1,2

 The influenza (or ‘flu’) vaccine is recommended at any time in pregnancy.
 Getting vaccinated against influenza protects both you and your baby from one of the most common and highly contagious viral infections.
 Babies can’t be vaccinated against influenza until they are six months old.
 Until then, the vaccine you get during pregnancy will provide the best early protection from the influenza virus.